What users say

-Currently, the user interface is available in English, Dutch and French.
+Currently, the user interface is available in English, Dutch, French and German.

 - Does Jutoh support Epub 3?

-There is preliminary support for Epub 3 - you can switch Epub 3 support on by setting the Epub version configuration property to 3.
+Jutoh supports some Epub 3 features.
+You can switch Epub 3 support on by setting the Epub version configuration property to 3.
 The

 adaptations to Epub 3 are currently as follows: